jdoleary/Spellmasons/docs/TasksCurrent.md

+## Today
+- Integrate new SFX
+- For load, it doesn't call "add" on modifiers so if the modifier has any special init logic, it wont run, it just loads the modifier state (see poison for example)

 ## Tasks
 - Names above players in multiplayer
 - use card background for upgrades with different colors depending on rarity
 - "contageous" to "contaminate"
-- `Missing subsprite data for key shield`
 - rework expand, it's predictions are often way off.
 Maybe it would do better to just increase the radius of all spells?
 - replace spikes image with trap image
 - Change how strength scales so it's not dependent on level.
 It would be confusing if unit health changes under you.
     - just make more or different kinds of units
-- For load, it doesn't call "add" on modifiers so if the modifier has any special init logic, it wont run, it just loads the modifier state (see poison for example)
-- shield modifier subsprite is not restored on load
 - backlog: Remove isArmored
 - Spell Modifier effects visual representation
     - debilitate